andreas-ka/show-your-keyboard/README.md

 _____________________________________________________________________________
 ## Colour Scheme

-### Wanted a simple design with a good contrast.
-The "lime" green pops and makes it eye catching.
+### Wanted a simple design with good contrast.
+The "lime" green pops and makes it eye-catching.
 ![Screenshot](./static/images/color_palette.png)
 [Back to top](#show-your-keyboard)
 _____________________________________________________________________________

 ## Typography
-- Garamon used on whole site.
+- Garamon is used on the whole site.
 [Back to top](#show-your-keyboard)
 _____________________________________________________________________________
 ## Imagery

-- All images on the website is from Tristan ("Captain Sterling") a legend in the keyboard community.
+- All images on the website are from Tristan ("Captain Sterling"), a legend in the keyboard community.
 - Profile avatars are free images found on Pexel and other sites.
 [Back to top](#show-your-keyboard)